 China blasts US 'digital gunboat diplomacy' over TikTok

-Zhao said TikTok had done everything required by the US, including hiring only Americans as its top executives, hosting its servers in the US.
+A Chinese foreign ministry spokesman said TikTok had done everything required, including hiring only Americans as its top executives, hosting its servers in the US and making public its source.

 BEIJING: China on Monday slammed Washington for using "digital gunboat diplomacy" after US President Donald Trump ordered TikTok's Chinese owner ByteDance to sell its interest in the Musical.ly app it bought and merged with TikTok.